Extracting the speed of sound of QCD from transverse momentum fluctuations: Hydrodynamic response to initial-state fluctuations

 where the proportionality factors are identical for all events.
 That in the second line will be discussed in detail in Sec.~\ref{s:lattice}, the other two will not be needed in this paper.

-We have expressed two final-state observables, $N$ and $[p_T]$, as a function of two initial-state quantities, $S$ and $R^2$.
 We now study more specifically how event-by-event fluctuations are carried over from the initial to the final state.
 There are two distinct sources of event-by-event fluctuations: Fluctuations of impact parameter $b$, which are classical~\cite{Samanta:2023amp,Roubertie:2025qps}, and fluctuations originating from the wavefunctions of incoming nuclei, which are quantum.
 This distinction is essential in order to determine the speed of sound from $[p_T]$ data~\cite{Gardim:2019brr,Samanta:2023amp}.
 We first study fluctuations at fixed $b$.
 The average over $b$~\cite{Das:2017ned} will be studied in Sec.~\ref{s:geometry}.

 Thus, we consider an ensemble of events with the same $b$.
 Hydrodynamic simulations show that in this ensemble, Eqs.~(\ref{effhydro}) hold, to a good approximation, on an event-by-event basis~\cite{Gardim:2020sma,Mu:2025gtr}.
 We denote by $\delta f$ the fluctuation of a quantity $f$ around its mean value at fixed $b$, which we denote simply by $\langle f\rangle$ all the way through Sec.~\ref{s:gaussian}: